Afternote/snipd/README.md

 - Categorise them and arrange them.
 - Search through the saved snippets.
 - Records all the other meta data about the snippet that might come handy later.
-- Export documents as PDF
+- Export documents as PDF.

 ## Use cases